wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-generate.md

 - `WG_SERVER_PORT`

 Alternatively provide a static options in `wundergraph.config.ts` and if you use WunderGraph Server in `wundergraph.server.ts`.

-In case you are using custom environment variables you should also provide them for `wunderctl generate` command
 {% /callout %}